calico12321/homepage/2025-08-10_The_Adventures_of_Cookie.md

 A few minuets later they came back with there food and paid.

-"Alright," said Cookie.
+Alright, said Cookie.
 Lets go!

 Wait, said Carmel Leaf.
 Are you going to the Dogan forest?